ekowabaka/ekowabaka.me/ticoview/user_guide.md

 ````

 ### Text Substitutions
 From the example, we should see that text substitutions are performed with variables specified in curly braces (e.g. ``{{variable}}``).
 Conditional substitution can be made with the "`?`" operator.
-So, ``{{variable1 ? variable2}}`` implies, the value of `variable1` will be displayed if it is truthy instead of the value of ``variable2`` which will displayed irrespective of its value.
+As such, ``{{variable1 ? variable2}}`` implies that the value of `variable1` will be displayed if it is truthy instead of the value of ``variable2``, which will displayed irrespective of its value.
+In this configuration the `?` can be considered as a coalescing operator.

 Conditional substitutions can also involve literal text such as ``{{truth ? "when true" : "when false"}}``.
 In this case, the text ``when true`` is substituted if the variable ``truth`` is truthy and ``when false`` is displayed when it's false.
 For literal substitutions, the second literal to be displayed on a false value can be omitted and it's automatically replaced with an empty string.
+This is much akin to the ternary operator.

 ### Special tv attributes
-Prefixing any attribute with `tv-value-` causes that attribute to be later added with its value parsed for text substitutions.
+Prefixing any attribute with `tv-value-` makes the attribute's value available for parsing to extract text substitutions.
 For example adding the attribute `tv-value-src='{{avater_img?"default-avatar.png"}}'` to an `img` tag will cause tiCo-v to add an `src` attribute whose value is based on the evaluation of the substitution `{{avater_img?"default-avatar.png"}}`.

 You can hide and show DOM nodes using the `tv-true` and `tv-not-true` attributes.
 A DOM node with the `tv-true` attribute will be visible if the variable represented by the value of the attribute is truthy.
 Likewise, a DOM node with `tv-not-true` will be visible only when the value of the variable is false.